umjoshwu/DataHouse/README.md

 calculates the maximum difference that a candidate could have between all team members called max_att, and then calculates how different each candidate is to the team as a whole.
 How different each candidate is to the team can be very subjective, and I calculated it by taking the difference in attribute values for all attributes in the applicant and team member.
 It uses max_att to normalize the values, and outputs it into a json file.
+The input is taken in through a file, loaded into a dictionary data using the json library in python.

 Files:
     scorer.py, scores input.json